-Your first order will come in a compact and convenient waterproof tin while refill orders are packaged in compostable kraft paper envelopes for waste free toothpaste.
+Your first order will come in a compact and convenient waterproof tin while subsequent orders come in paper toothpaste refill envelopes.

 ScentCerae is owned, operated, and partially named after a woman with a passion for sustainability and travel.
 Sherae started the company while living in Asia for 7 years as an expat.

 She makes a full line of natural skincare, haircare, and other personal care items in a zero waste lab using ethically and locally (where possible) sourced ingredients.